 Be sure to follow Haus on their Instagram account and sign up for their newsletter so you always get their latest information.

-Also, a lot of these Haus alternatives are non-alcoholic.
-You can use these in drink recipes as I've noted above, but they may be less potent.
-These are also botanical in nature but I'm not sure just how flavorful they are since I haven't tasted them.
+These Haus alternatives are non-alcoholic.
+You can use these in the drink recipes I’ve noted above.
+These are also botanical in nature but I’m not sure just how flavorful they are since I haven’t tasted all of them.

 Related post: Non-Alcoholic Gin and Tonic with Ritual Gin